Hu Shih: Chinese intellectual history

-Without a doubt, Hu's organisation of classical Chinese philosophy imitated Western philosophical history, but the influence of textual study since the time of the Qing dynasty is still present.
+Hu's organization of classical Chinese philosophy imitated Western philosophical history, but the influence of textual study since the time of the Qing dynasty is still present.
 Especially for the second point, "cutting off the many schools" is a result of the continuous effort of Qing scholarship around ancient textual studies.
 Since the validity of the ancient texts is questionable and the content of them obscure, Hu decided to leave them out.
 In fact, before the publication of Outline, Hu was appointed to be the lecturer of History of Classical Chinese Philosophy.
 His decision of leaving out pre-Warring States philosophy almost caused a riot among students.

 In Outline, other philosophical schools of the Warring States were first treated as equal.
 Hu did not hold Confucianism as the paradigm while treating other schools as heresy.
 Rather, Hu saw philosophical values within other schools, even those considered to be anti-Confucian, like Mohism.
-In 1919, this was considered a significant revolutionary act among intellectuals.
-Yu Yingshi, a prominent Taiwanese historian on intellectual history even praised Hu for setting up a new paradigm according to Thomas Kuhn's Enlightenment theory.
+Yu Yingshi commented how this paradigm followed Thomas Kuhn's Enlightenment theory.

-Despite recognising the revolutionary nature of Hu's work.
-Feng Youlan, the author of A History of Chinese Philosophy, criticises Hu for adopting a pragmatist framework in Outline.
-Instead of simply laying out the history of Chinese philosophy, Feng claims that Hu criticises these schools from a pragmatist perspective which makes the reader feel as if "the whole Chinese civilisation is entirely on the wrong track."
+Feng Youlan, the author of A History of Chinese Philosophy, criticizes Hu for adopting a pragmatist framework in Outline.
+Instead of simply laying out the history of Chinese philosophy, Feng claims that Hu criticizes these schools from a pragmatist perspective which makes the reader feel as if "the whole Chinese civilization is entirely on the wrong track."
 Feng also disagrees with Hu's extensive effort on researching the validity of the resource text.
 Feng believes that as long as the work itself is philosophically valuable, its validity is not as significant.